The Library, College Square, Bristol BS1 5TS

 Our School benefits from a number of safe walking and cycling routes in the immediate area.
-As part of the straight-line route from the Cathedral Gateway to Millennium Square, there is a permissive pathway through the cobbled area directly in front of the CPS temporary accommodation in Abbey House and Bristol Cathedral Choir School's Deanery building.
-The gates to this route are locked at break-times and lunchtime to keep our children safe and secure.
+As part of the straight-line route from the Cathedral Gateway to Millennium Square, there is a permissive pathway through the cobbled area that is accessible at the start and end of the school day.
+The gates to this route are locked during the school day to keep our children safe and secure.
 There are also pavements beside the new BCCS buildings on the western side of College Square and on the northern side along the rear of Bristol Central Library.

 College Green, between the Cathedral and City Hall, is a pedestrian area and can be reached from the School on foot or bike without crossing any roads.
 There are pedestrian crossings over Park Street on the east side of College Green.
 There are also cycle lanes linking College Green with The Centre.
 In addition, there are on-road cycle lanes on both sides of St George’s Road from its junction with Deanery Road to the Jacob’s Wells Road roundabout.